webdevshan/sellboat/TWILIO_SETUP.md

 ### 1. Supabase Setup

 1. Create a new Supabase project
-2. Run the SQL script in `sql/contact_submissions.sql` to create the contact submissions table
+2. Run the SQL scripts to create the required tables:
+   - `sql/contact_submissions.sql` - for boat owner exit submissions
+   - `sql/referral_submissions.sql` - for marina staff/skipper referrals
 3. Set up authentication in Supabase dashboard
 4. Create an admin user using the script in `scripts/setup-admin.js`